Wendy's menu runs short as virus hits U.S. beef supplies

-U.S. meat manufacturers, including Tyson Foods Inc, have signaled disruptions to food supply as they are forced to shut many meat plants to curb the spread of the coronavirus.
+U.S. meat manufacturers, including Tyson Foods Inc (TSN.N), have signaled disruptions to food supply as they are forced to shut many meat plants to curb the spread of the coronavirus.

 “Beef suppliers across North America are currently facing production challenges.
 Because of this, some of our menu items may be in short supply from time to time at some restaurants in this current environment,” a Wendy’s spokesperson said.